The Indian Association for Social Psychiatry

 Rules

-1. The Award would be given to the best paper presented in the Annual National Conference of the Indian Association for Social Psychiatry by a young member of IASP as the principal author, who must be below 35 years of age at the time of submission of the award material.
-The paper would be judged by the panel of judges formed by the Awards Committee, and be given by the organizing committee of the conference.
+1. The Award would be given to the best paper presented in the Annual National Conference of the Indian Association for Social Psychiatry by a young member of IASP as the principal author (defined as the first author who will also the corresponding as well as presenting author), who must be below 35 years of age at the time of submission of the award material.
+The paper would be judged by the panel of judges formed by the Awards Committee and be given by the Organizing Committee of the conference.
+For any paper to be considered for this Award, it must be based on dissertation submitted during postgraduation or PhD in psychiatry, clinical psychology, psychiatric social work or psychiatric nursing.
+The subject area should relate to social psychiatry.
+The paper must not have been

-3. The principal author and at least 50 percent of all authors must be bonafide members of the IASP at the time of the submission of the award material.
+submitted to or accepted for publication or published in a scientific journal at the time of submission of the award paper to IASP, nor presented at a national and international conference earlier, The principal author and at least 50 percent of all authors must be bonafide members of the IASP at the time of the submission of the award material.
 Only one paper will be considered from any member, as the principal author, for this Award.
+A signed declaration from the principal author and all co-authors along with their IASP membership status including membership no. must be submitted.

 Prize